 A team of researchers at OpenAI did that in 2017.
 They trained a model to predict the next character from previous characters on each of 82 million unlabeled Amazon reviews, and then used the representations learned by this character-level model as inputs to a simple sentiment classification model, which produced then-state-of-the-art results in a range of datasets used in sentiment-classification research.

 The term of art for this feat is transfer learning, so called because we transfer the representational knowledge learned in one task (prediction of next character in unlabeled reviews) to another task (prediction of sentiment).

 Reason #2: You Have Zero Examples for Many Categories

 "Suddenly, a Leopard Print Sofa Appears" is the title of a blog post about deep neural nets that went viral with AI researchers, software developers, and technologists in 2015.
 The author of the blog post had downloaded a deep neural net pretrained to classify images into 1000 categories, including category number 290, representing "jaguar or panther, Panthera onca, Felis onca."
 He then fed the image below to the pretrained neural net, which naturally predicted category 290 as the most probable among the 1000 seen in training:

 Why would anyone expect more from a deep neural net trained to predict probabilities among only 1000 possible different categories?
-That neural net cannot predict a category outside the range of 1 to 1000, by design.
+A deep neural net trained to predict probabilities among 1000 categories cannot predict a category outside the range of 1 to 1000, by design.
 If we feed a photo of an object not belonging to any of those categories, the neural net will dutifully make nonsensical predictions between 1 and 1000.